-Document Number: QHS-V01-0425 Issue Date: April 2025 Version Number: 04 Status: FINAL Next Review Date: Sept 2025 Page 2 Linked to Policy Number: OPSP07
+Document Number: BHS-V01-0525 Issue Date: April 2025 Version Number: 04 Status: FINAL Next Review Date: Sept 2025 Page 2 Linked to Policy Number: OPSP07

-- Value and care for themselves and others in our community. - Understand their rights and responsibilities as citizens. - Enjoy what they do and have fun. - 1.6 To achieve these aims, our school will provide: - A happy, healthy, safe and secure environment. - High-quality teaching - Person-centred support - An exciting curriculum, which is delivered based on the needs and interests of pupils, providing first-hand practical experiences. - A stimulating, evolving inspirational capable environment. - A professional, skilled, and highly-motivated staff team. - School leadership focussed on continuous improvement. - Opportunities for parents and carers to play an active, supportive part in their child's education. - Opportunities outside the classroom, and the chance to extend our close links with the local community. - 1.7 The aim of this policy is to determine the boundaries of acceptable and unacceptable behaviour, describe how we encourage and motivate our pupils, natural consequences used by the school, and how they will be fairly and consistently applied, whilst taking into account the individual needs of pupils.
+- Achieve high standards in all they do. - Develop as self-motivated independent and collaborative learners. - Value and care for themselves and others in our community. - Understand their rights and responsibilities as citizens. - Enjoy what they do and have fun. - 1.6 To achieve these aims, our school will provide: - A happy, healthy, safe and secure environment. - High-quality teaching - Person-centred support - An exciting curriculum, which is delivered based on the needs and interests of pupils, providing first-hand practical experiences. - A stimulating, evolving inspirational capable environment. - A professional, skilled, and highly-motivated staff team. - School leadership focussed on continuous improvement. - Opportunities for parents and carers to play an active, supportive part in their child's education. - Opportunities outside the classroom, and the chance to extend our close links with the local community. - 1.7 The aim of this policy is to determine the boundaries of acceptable and unacceptable behaviour, describe how we encourage and motivate our pupils, natural consequences used by the school, and how they will be fairly and consistently applied, whilst taking into account the individual needs of pupils.